Overview

 Because of this, the area is now under significant pressure from urban development.
 Alongside the growing threat of climate change risks, the Bellarine Peninsula needs protection.

 The Bellarine Peninsula has been declared a ‘distinctive area and landscape’.
-This declaration offers protection for the environment, landscapes and lifestyle of the area.
+This declaration offers protection for the environment, landscapes, cultural heritage and natural resources of the area, while providing certainty for investment.

 Engage Victoria